noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				// all UA-disaptched events are composed, (e.g. click, touch, etc)
 				// only occurs !!bubbles
 				composed: bool,

+			}
+		);
+	// create a custom event
+		// create event with custom data via the detail proeprty
+		// if bubbles, boomers can listen for incidences dispatched on millenials const event = new CustomEvent(
+			'wtf',
+			{
+				...eventOptionsFromAbove,
+				// add arbitrary data to be acessible in listeners
+				details: {...},
 				// the element on which the handler is attached
 				// i.e. could be different that event.target if the handler is invoked in the capture/bubble phases through retargeting
 				currentTarget: eventTarget,